YOGA ANATOMY TRAINING, STUDY WITH EXPERTS IN THE FIELD

 If you have enrolled on Yoga Akasha’s 250 hour TTP, this is included in your program.

-This is a 30 hour course, 20 online and 10 in person with Jody Lawrance, Yoga Akasha’s co-founder and current director.
+This is a 30 hour course, mostly online and 4 in person with Jody Lawrance, Yoga Akasha’s co-founder and current director.
 The 30 hours count towards your CPD, so if you’re a teacher affiliated with Yoga Alliance this will give you your total required hours for 3 years!

 Using what they’ve learned in their combined 50-years of experience training yoga teachers, Leslie and Amy have created a unique online + in-person course that’s exclusively available through Teacher Training programs: YogaAnatomy.net Fundamentals.